tonytins/coh-guide/src/gameplay/inf.md

 ### Homecoming

 Because VIP is granted to players by default in Homecoming, all characters can have up to 2 billion Inf regardless of the amount of reward tokens they have.

-As CoH was formally a subscription-based game, the economy was likely already adjusted to taken into account the billion Inf as it is hardly a complaint.
+## Exchange

+### Prestige

+Prestige is used for base building.
+Inf can be traded for Prestige at the Super Group Registrar desks in Atlas Park, or Galaxy City (hero side) and Port Oakes (villain side).

+- The exchange rate is 1,000,000 inf for 2,000 prestige.
+- Ideally, a player can choose to earn Prestige instead Inf by switching to Super Group Mode when at higher levels.

 ## Understanding Inf